Insights

 • Explore the platform at github.com/the-momentum/open-wearables with complete documentation and deployment guides

-• Deploy in minutes using Docker on your existing infrastructure
+• Deploy in minutes using "docker compose up" on your existing infrastructure

 • Connect the first wearable with our step-by-step wearable integration examples